+1. P, with use of the enumerated process and the specified chemical reagents, will produce a "qualified fuel" within the meaning of section 29(c)(1)(C) of the Code.

+2. The Construction Contract (as defined herein) constitutes a "binding written contract in effect before January 1, 1997" within the meaning of section 29(g)(1)(A) of the Code.

+3. The Facility is "placed in service" for purposes of section 29(g)(1) on the date that the Facility was first placed in a condition or state of readiness and availability to produce qualified fuel.

-- (1) P, with use of the enumerated process and the specified chemical reagents, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C). - (2) The Construction Contract constitutes "a binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A). - (3) Production from the Facility will be attributable solely to P within the meaning of § 29(a)(2)(B), and P will be entitled to the § 29 credit for qualified fuel produced by the Facility and sold to unrelated persons. - (4) The § 29 credit attributable to P may be passed through to and allocated among the members of P under the principles of § 702(a)(7) in accordance with the members' interest in P when the § 29 credits arises.
-For allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the § 29 qualified fuel.
+4. The production of qualified fuel from the Facility will be attributable solely to P within the meaning of section 29(a)(2)(B) of the Code, and P will be entitled to the section 29 credit for qualified fuel from the Facility that is sold to unrelated persons.

+5. The section 29 credit attributable to P may be allocated to the Members of P in accordance with the Members' interests in P when the credit arises.
+For the allocation of the section 29 credit, a Member's interest in P is determined based on a valid allocation of the receipts from the sale of the section 29 qualified fuel.

-- (5) A termination of P under \S 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the \S 29 credit on the production and sale of synthetic fuel to unrelated persons. - (6) Provided the Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of § 29 provided the fair market value of the original property that is more than twenty percent of Facility's total fair market value at the time of relocation or replacement.
-The relocation of the Facility and the replacement of parts described in the ruling request will not result in a new placed in service date for the Facility or otherwise prevent the Facility from continuing to be treated as placed in service.
+6. A termination of P under section 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the section 29 credit on the production and sale of synthetic fuel to unrelated persons.

+7. Because the Service has determined (taking into account any relocation or replacement of parts prior to Date 6) that P's Facility was "placed in service" prior to

+July 1, 1998 within the meaning of section 29(g)(1), relocation of the Facility to a different location after Date 6, or replacement of parts of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of section 29 provided the fair market value of the original property is more than 20 percent of the Facility's total fair market value at the time of relocation or replacement.

-The conclusions drawn and rulings given in this letter are subject to the requirements that the taxpayer (i) maintain sampling and quality control procedures that conform to ASTM or other appropriate industry guidelines at the facility that is the subject of this letter, (ii) obtain regular reports from independent laboratories that have analyzed the fuel produced in such facility to verify that the coal used to produce the fuel undergoes a significant chemical change, and (iii) maintain records and data underlying the reports that taxpayer obtains from independent laboratories including raw FTIR data and processed FTIR data sufficient to document the selection of absorption peaks and integration points.
+The conclusions drawn and rulings given in this letter are subject to the requirements that the taxpayer (i) maintain sampling and quality control procedures that conform to ASTM or other appropriate industry guidelines at the facility that is the subject of this letter, (ii) obtain regular reports from independent laboratories that have analyzed the fuel produced in such facility to verify that the coal used to produce the fuel undergoes a significant chemical change, and (iii) maintain records and data underlying the reports that the taxpayer obtains from independent laboratories including raw FTIR data and processed FTIR data sufficient to document the selection of absorption peaks and integration points.

 Except as specifically ruled upon above, we express no opinion concerning the federal income tax consequences of the transaction described above.
-Specifically, we express no opinion on when the Facility was placed-in-service for purposes of § 29.

 This ruling is directed only to the taxpayer who requested it.
 Section 6110(k)(3) provides that it may not be used or cited as precedent.
 Temporary or final regulations pertaining to one or more of the issues addressed in this ruling have not yet been adopted.
 Therefore, this ruling may be modified or revoked by the adoption of temporary or final regulations to the extent the regulations are inconsistent with any conclusion in this ruling.
 See § 11.04 of Rev. Proc.
-2004-1, I.R.B.
-2004-1.
-However, when the criteria in § 11.05 of Rev. Proc.
-2004-1 are satisfied, a ruling is not revoked or modified retroactively, except in rare or unusual circumstances.
+2005-1, I.R.B.
+2005-1.
+However, when the criteria in § 11.06 of Rev. Proc.
+2005-1 are satisfied, a ruling is not revoked or modified retroactively, except in rare or unusual circumstances.